-Click a picture.
-When the piece has loaded, click the button on the lower right to go full screen.
+Click on a picture.
+When the piece has loaded, click the 'Please view Full Screen' button on the lower right.

-If you happen to own an Electric Objects screen, some of the above can run on the EO1/EO2.
+If you happen to own an Electric Objects screen, I've modified a few pieces to run on the EO1/EO2.

 Older projects include two talking heads that ramble on indefinitely:

-Uncle Weevy, from 2001, still works in Windows with a little coaxing, last time I checked... though your computer will try to convince you that it's dangerous to download, which it isn't.
+Uncle Weevy, from 2001, still works in Windows with a little coaxing, last time I checked.
+Your computer will try to convince you that it's dangerous to download, which it isn't.
 It's artware, not malware, but Windows can't tell the difference.
 If you have nerves of steel (or an old Windows computer you were planning to get rid of anyway), run UncleWeevyInstall.exe (10.7 MB).
 You will need to install a particular version of DirectX 9.0c as well.

 Or just click on his picture for a short sample on YouTube.

 Steve Headroom was created on the Amiga, and served as emcee of the 1993 Binary Visions show in San Francisco.